Onyinye-Uge/Secure-HealthCare-Information-System/README.md

 - Enable automated backups and disaster recovery plans.
 - Set up real-time alerts for suspicious behavior.
 - Launch user education modules including in-app security guides and tips.
+- Implement measures for load balancing and caching.

 ### Next Steps (Non-Security Implementations)
 - Add a websocket function to ensure communication between different authorised users.
 A means for effective organisation between employees that work on sight, and possibly from home.